Fokker F.IX: Design and development

 In the late 1920s, the Dutch airline KLM set out to develop commercial air services between Amsterdam and the Netherlands East Indies, and while the Fokker F.VII allowed it to operate an air mail service, a larger aircraft was wanted for passenger services.
 To meet this requirement, Fokker designed the F.IX, Fokker's largest three-engined monoplane, with KLM placing an order for Fokker's new design on 5 September 1928.
 The F.IX followed Fokker's normal layout for commercial aircraft, and was a high-wing cantilever monoplane with a fixed tailskid undercarriage.
 The wings were made of wood, and the fuselage was welded steel tube with a fabric covering.
 The two pilots sat side-by-side in an enclosed cockpit, while the first aircraft's passenger cabin had seats for up to 18 passengers when operating on European services, although only four–six passengers would be carried on the Far-East route.
 The first example, registration PH-AGA, powered by three Gnome-Rhône Jupiter radial engines rated at 480–500 hp, made its maiden flight on 26 August 1929.

 A second example, registration PH-AFK, was ordered by KLM in May 1930.
 It had a longer nose compared with the first example, and a larger cabin which allowed up to 20 passengers to be carried.
 PH-AFK was exhibited at the 1930 Paris Air Show where it won the Grand Prix de Comfort et d'Elegance d'Avions de Transport, the "beauty prize" as voted by the public.

-Czech aircraft manufacturer Avia purchased a licence to produce the type in order to create a bomber for the Czechoslovakian Air Force, when it was decided that the Fokker F.VII that Avia was already producing under licence was too small for this role.
+Czech aircraft manufacturer Avia purchased a licence to produce the type in order to create a bomber for the Czechoslovak Air Force, when it was decided that the Fokker F.VII that Avia was already producing under licence was too small for this role.
 By 1932, 12 were in service as the F.39.
 Yugoslavia also purchased two aircraft, as well as a licence to produce the type domestically, although this did not occur.
 The F.39s differed from their civil counterparts not only by the addition of bomb racks, but also with a defensive machine gun being fitted to either a ventral "step" or a turret.
-Avia also built two examples as airliners for Czechoslovakian Airlines as the F.IX D (Dopravni - "transport").
+Avia also built two examples as airliners for Czechoslovak Airlines as the F.IX D (Dopravní = 'transport').
 One of these survived into World War II, when it was impressed into Luftwaffe service (as TF+BO).

 A further proposed military development by Avia, the twin-engine F.139, never left the drawing board.